-Hosting The HistoryMakers Year in Review—2018 is sportscaster J.B.
-Brown, who will guide us through another rich year for the organization, including his interview of Ken Chenault in the year’s annual fundraiser An Evening With Ken Chenault, taped in front of a sold-out audience from the business, civic, and philanthropic communities at the New York Times Center.
-The event was The HistoryMakers’ most successful fundraiser to date, securing $3.2 million for the organization.
-On the road, The HistoryMakers makes stops in Salt Lake City, Atlanta, Little Rock, Sacramento, Washington, D.C., Boston, Anchorage, San Antonio, Houston, New Orleans, Cleveland, Indianapolis, Detroit, North Carolina, South Carolina, and Nova Scotia to celebrate regional HistoryMakers and forge new partnerships with universities, libraries, and school systems.
-The year wraps up with 210 HistoryMaker interviews conducted in cities around the nation.
-In addition to behind-the-scenes footage of the PBS-TV tapings and other events that year, the program includes a pre-recorded performance by the late Al Jarreau, from International Jazz Day, in tribute to Ken Chenault, Harry Lennix, and those interviewed in 2018.
-Immediately following will be a screening of An Evening With Ken Chenault and A Musical Night With Harry Lennix.
+Well known TV journalist J.B.
+Brown will host The HistoryMakers Year in Review—2018 which features An Evening With Ken Chenault taped at the New York Times Center where the nation’s civic and business leadership came out to hear firsthand the life story of one of the nation’s most successful corporate leaders as interviewed by J.B. himself.
+The year also saw a videotaping of A Musical Night With Harry Lennix made possible through a partnership with the University of Chicago’s Logan Center and Kenwood Academy that allowed theatrical students to perform in a live theatrical TV taping.
+On the road, The HistoryMakers held regional receptions in Salt Lake City, Atlanta, Little Rock, Sacramento, Washington, D.C., Boston, Anchorage, San Antonio, Houston, New Orleans, Cleveland, Indianapolis, Detroit, North Carolina and South Carolina to honor area HistoryMakers and to forge new partnerships with universities, libraries, and school systems.
+The year wraps up with 210 HistoryMaker interviews being added to The HistoryMakers archives.
+In addition to behind-the-scenes footage, the program includes a performance by the late Al Jarreau, provided courtesy of International Jazz Day and The Herbie Hancock Institute of Jazz, in tribute to Ken Chenault, Harry Lennix, and those interviewed in 2018.
+Immediately following is a screening of An Evening With Ken Chenault and A Musical Night With Harry Lennix.

 Taped: Saturday, November 3, 2018